PHPWord

 Answer:

-equal participation
+Ensures equal participation of citizens.

-human rights and freedom
+Protects human rights and freedom.

-change of leadership peacefully
+Allows change of leadership peacefully through elections.

 ad-nav-right.webp